Cpreet/suchaye-mvp/docs/suchaye-sitemap.md

 **SEO:**
 - Title: `About Suchaye — Handcrafted by Vibhuti`
 - Meta description:
-  `Learn about Suchaye, a handcrafted jewellery and candle studio by Vibhuti.
+  `Learn about Suchaye, a handcrafted jewellery, candle, and bag studio by Vibhuti.
 Small-batch creations, made with care and intention.`

 ---

-## 10. Contact (`/contact`)
+## 12. Contact (`/contact`)

 **Purpose:**
 Provide simple channels to reach out.